 Increase VA PTSD Rating Tip #1: Obtain a Psych Eval and DBQ for PTSD Review from a Private Psychologist

 The #1 most effective way to increase your VA disability rating for PTSD from 50 percent to 70 percent is to have a private medical provider complete a DBQ or other medical report for PTSD Review.

-It is critical for you to be open, honest, and “uncomfortably vulnerable” during your interactions with a private medical provider.
+You must be open, honest, and “uncomfortably vulnerable” during your interactions with a private medical provider.

-You’re still highly likely to get a C&P exam for PTSD, but you’ll be more than ready, because you’ve got new and relevant medical evidence to support HOW your PTSD symptoms are worse and warrant a higher rating under the law.
+You’re still highly likely to get a C&P exam for PTSD, but you’ll be more than ready because you’ve got new and relevant medical evidence to support HOW your PTSD symptoms are worse and warrant a higher rating under the law.